Flask-FlatPages

 Then, pages are not loaded again unless you explicitly ask for it with FlatPages.reload(), or on new requests depending on the configuration.
 (See FLATPAGES_AUTO_RELOAD.)

-This design was decided with Flask-Static in mind but should work even if you don’t use it: you already restart your production server on code changes, you just have to do it on page content change too.
+This design was decided with Frozen-Flask in mind but should work even if you don’t use it: you already restart your production server on code changes, you just have to do it on page content change too.
 This can make sense if the pages are deployed alongside the code in version control.

 If you have many pages and loading takes a long time, you can force it at initialization time so that it’s done by the time the first request is served: